Delta 8 THC VS Delta-9-THC?

 A subtle difference, but may mean heaven and hearth on how cannabinoids interact with the endocannabinoid system.

 Delta-8-THC is also thought to be more stable as compared to Delta-9-THC.
 It is also said to have a longer shelf life- both desirable features in a medical compound.

 Delta-9-THC, on the other hand, is easily oxidized to Delta-8-THC or Cannabinol (CBN).

 Just like Delta-9-THC, Delta-8-THC binds to CB1 receptors.
 However, experts believe that due to the altered molecular structure (location of the double bond), Delta-8-THC affinity for CB receptors may be different.

 This may explain why Delta-8-THC also has less psychoactive potency as compared to its analog delta-9-THC.

 This cannabinoid also appears to offer a clearer high, increased ability to focus, and reduced anxiety symptoms.

 Also, while Delta-9-THC is the main form of THC found in the cannabis plant, only a trace amount of Delta-8-THC exists naturally in the cannabis plant.
 This could be the reason you’re hearing about it for the first time just now.

 However, this may change as some companies already realize the importance of esoteric cannabinoids, such as Delta-8-THC, for its unique effects or benefits.

-Some of these companies include Oleum Extracts- a cannabis extraction company based in Washington, which is producing an AquaTek Delta-8 THC distillate.
+Some of these companies include Oleum Extracts- a cannabis extraction company based in Washington.
+This said company is producing an AquaTek Delta-8 THC distillate.

 How To Use Delta-8-THC

 Now comes the hard task; sourcing it.

-It’s impossible to get a high Delta-8-THC cannabis strain since the cannabinoid only exists in trace amounts in the cannabis plant.
+It’s impossible to get a high Delta-8-THC cannabis strain.
+This is because the cannabinoid only exists in trace amounts in the cannabis plant.

 However, due to advances in technology, cannabis companies are continuously producing products with lesser-known cannabinoids such as Delta-8-THC.

 One of the best ways to consume Delta-8-THC strain is by vaping or ingesting it (sublingual application)

 Like any other cannabinoid, you will experience faster results if you take Delta-8-THC sublingually or by inhaling it.

 Although you can get Delta-8-THC-infused edibles, experts think that it’s converted into Delta-11-THC when processed through the digestive system.
 The same thing happens to Delta-9-THC when it’s eaten, so there’s no unique benefit or gain to ingesting Delta-8-THC.